LukaBis/Ri-Event/README.md

 ## Introduction

-This app alaws you to search for events in Rijeka.
+This app allows you to search for events in Rijeka.
 Users and organizastions can also create events using this app.
 You can specify what type of event are you hosting, when it starts, at what location, add some image for your event etc.

 After user creates an account on registration form, he or she can then search and see what type of events they want to attend.